ambrose-kibet/adomate/README.md

 - **Ability to edit line-height, letter-spacing, and layer duplication**
 - **Ability to toggle between light and dark themes**

+#### Known Limitations

+- The application uses local storage for state persistence, which may not be suitable for all use cases.
+It has a size limit and may not handle large datasets efficiently.
+Future improvements could include server-side storage options for better scalability and reliability.
+- There is limited support for shape and manipulation features.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->